The Astrophysical Scales Set by the Cosmological Constant, Black-Hole Thermodynamics and Non-Linear Massive Gravity: Circular Orbit Conditions for the Effective Potential with

-The first result corresponds to the stable circular orbit \cite{13} and the second circular orbit scale is proportional to the Schwarzschild radius and it corresponds to an unstable orbit.
-The minimum angular momentum in order to get bound orbits is obtained as the discriminant of eq. (\ref{eq:circ orbit}) is zero, in such a case:
+The first result corresponds to the stable equilibrium \cite{13} and the second circular orbit scale is proportional to the Schwarzschild radius and it corresponds to an unstable equilibrium.
+The minimum angular momentum in order to get bound orbits is obtained as the discriminant of Equation~(\ref{eq:circ orbit}) is zero, in such a case